dwarvesf/handbook/icy/stake-dfg-and-earn.md

 ---

 title: How to earn reward from staking DFG
 date: 2024-04-19
 description: This guide will show you how to use $DFG staking to earn $USDC, cool merch, and more.
 authors:
-  - minh
+  - ooohminh
   - jack
-  - minh_cloud
+  - minhcloud
 tags:
   - dfg
   - icy